tarikmedjber/nc-news-be/README.md

 7. npm run seed:run

+8. npm start to run locally

-8. To stop running the server user use ctrl + c
+9. To stop running the server user use ctrl + c

 ## Prerequisites